CSTDev/personal-site/src/content/posts/2026-06-19-soil-moisture-exporter.md

 And when it comes to real house plants mine tend to err on the side of death too.
 I can’t seem to get the balance right between not watering the plants around the house and then over-watering them when I realise that they’ve been neglected for a little while.

-I do however have slightly more success with the seedlings I start inside but again the watering is more of a “when I remember it” than a science.
+I do however have slightly more success with the seedlings that I start inside but again the watering is more of a “when I remember it” than a science.

 Rather than be consistent for either I decided why not get a sensor to measure the moisture level of the soil and let me know when it needs watering!